Training courses

 Level

-It is assumed that scientists have a natural science background, have or will have experience with working in cooperative research projects, working with stakeholders or are otherwise interested in learning more about social science methods in fisheries science.
+It is assumed that scientists have a natural science background, have/will have experience working in cooperative research projects, are working with stakeholders, or are otherwise interested in learning more about social science methods in fisheries science.
 No knowledge of social science is required.

 Print this pagePrint it Request newsletterSend to Post to Facebook Post to Twitter Post to LinkedIn Share it